Angie-baddie/Phase-1-final-project/README.md

 # Phase 1 Final Project: Aviation Accidents Analysis

 ## Overview
-This project explores patterns and trends in aviation accidents using historical data.
-The goal is to uncover key insights that can help understand what factors may contribute to accident frequency and severity.
+This project is part of the Moringa School Phase 1 Data Science curriculum.
+It aims to analyze aviation accident data using Python and pandas.
+The goal is to explore the trends and patterns in aviation accidents over time.

 ## Business Understanding
 The main objective of this analysis is to provide stakeholders in aviation safety with a clearer picture of accident occurrences over time.
 Key questions include:
 - How have aviation accidents changed over the years?
-- Which states or aircraft types have the most recorded accidents?
+- Are there any noticeable trends in the number of accidents by state or cause?
 - Are there any noticeable seasonal or geographic patterns?

 ## Data Understanding and Analysis